estensen/demo_rails514_beanstalk/README.md

 ## Preparing Your Application for Elastic Beanstalk

-Use similar steps as above to initialize `eb` for your repository.
+Use similar steps as above to initialize `eb` for your own project's repository.
 Note that `eb init` must be run from the top most directory of your repository.

 Next you need to make some changes to your application in order to configure it